BenjaminBest/DetectPublicApiChanges/README.md

 		|-- ...
 ```

-Below the basic C# code to read the solution file is descibed.
-It is also possible to directly analyse C# via a string, which is usefull for unit tests.
+Below the basic C# code to read the solution file is described.
+It is also possible to directly analyze C# via a string, which is useful for unit tests.

 #### Get all syntax nodes
 The basic C# code to go over all projects in a solution, load the document and then get the syntax tree looks like this.
 It analyzes every class by filtering with